hubbardbrook/HBR_InformationManagement/README.md

 [EML Best Practices document](https://ediorg.github.io/data-package-best-practices/data-package-design-for-special-cases.html).

 ### Large Datasets
-In some of these cases, the data entities are quite large and cannot be uploaded with the browser interface (500Mb max).
+In some of these cases, the data entities are quite large and cannot be uploaded with the browser interface (500Mb max), but are within the size cap for online EDI data storage.
 At the current time, large datasets are staged on a UNH server with the distribution URL set to that location.
 In some cases we develop packages using a smaller placeholder file so that we do not overload storage on the ezEML platform or portal-s staging area.
+Datasets exceeding the 100Gb threshold are deemed "too large for HTTP” and must be prepared as offline data entities.

 ## Notes on revising older datasets.

 When earlier data packages are revised, the starting point is an ezEML fetch of the published data package.